How to sort cells by last character or number in Excel?

-1. Insert two columns before the Column A, and in the Cell B1 enter the formula of =RIGHT(C1,1), and then drag the cells's Fill Handle down to the cells as you need.
+1. Select a blank cell besides the column, says Cell B2, enter the formula of =RIGHT(A2,1), and then drag the cells's Fill Handle down to the cells as you need.

 Then you will see the cells in original Column A are sorted by their last characters.

 You may also think of reverse the cell contents before sorting them by their last characters.
 Actually here is a VBA macro can help you.

 1. Hold down the Ctrl + F11 key to open the Microsoft Visual Basic for Application window.